kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The article begins after the warnings.
 These are necessary to keep readers and interested parties safe from harm.

 There is safety in numbers, the more clones of the [MCBCMF/MCBCMassacre](https://github.com/MCBCMF/MCBCMassacre) there are, the safer the entire world will be.
 If you know git, clone it now and fetch it often.
+Always, read the [commit descriptions](https://github.com/MCBCMF/MCBCMassacre/commits/base).
 ***
 # Warnings
 ## In-Person Contact